brillout/wildcard-api/docs/readme.template.md

 const Todo = require('./path/to/your/data/model/Todo');

 endpoints.createTodoItem = async function(text) {
-  const user = await getLoggedUser(this.headers); // We explain `this.headers` later
+  const user = await getLoggedUser(this.headers); // We explain `this.headers` later.

-  // Abort if the user is not logged in if( !user ) return;
+  // Abort if the user is not logged in.
+We explain how to do permissions later. if( !user ) return;

-  // With ORM/ODM:
+  // With an ORM/ODM:
   const newTodo = new Todo({text, authorId: user.id});
   await newTodo.save();
   /* Or with SQL: